103C.331 Powers of district boards.

 (b) The plan shall include a classification of the soil types within the district as determined by the Minnesota Cooperative Soil Survey.

 (c) The plan must identify the areas within the district where erosion, sedimentation, and related water quality problems appear most in need of control methods.

 Subd.
-12. Assumption of conservation projects. (a) A district may take over by purchase, lease, or otherwise, and may improve, maintain, operate, and administer a soil or water conservation, erosion-control, erosion-prevention, watershed protection, flood prevention or flood control project in its boundaries undertaken by the United States or by a state agency.
+12. Assumption of conservation projects. (a) A district may take over by purchase, lease, or otherwise, and may improve, maintain, operate, and administer a soil or water conservation, erosion-control, erosion-prevention, water quality improvement, watershed protection, flood prevention, or flood control project in its boundaries undertaken by the United States or by a state agency.

 Subd.
 13. Authority for suit and contracts.
 A district may sue and be sued in its name, have perpetual succession unless terminated as provided in section 103C.225, make and execute contracts and other instruments necessary or convenient to the exercise of its powers, and make, amend, or repeal rules and regulations consistent with this chapter and sections 103F.401 to 103F.455.